Kevin-Cosgrove/JRRT_Relationship_Network/README.md

 If you found an issue or would like to submit an improvement to this project, please submit an issue using the issues tab above.
 If you would like to submit a PR with a fix, reference the issue you created!

 ## Known issues (Work in progress)
-This project is still ongoing.
-I have not yet completed the full analysis and visualization of the works listed at the top of the README.md.
-This is coming soon!
+This project is no longer ongoing and to my knowledge does not have any issues.

 ## Data sources/inspiration
 Below is where I was able to get the books in text format: